 - until the end of the appeal if an appeal is validlyGuidelines A-IV 1.1.1) because of the suspensive effect of that

-- The end of the appeal may be the appearance of a ground of inadmissibility of the appeal - and not the decision finding it (eg the non-filing of the appeal brief will give rise to the grounds for inadmissibility at the end of the period to file it : it will therefore be possible to divide before the expiry of that period, J23 / 13but no division will be possible after the expiration of this period, J22 / 13);
+- The end of the appeal which may be the appearance of a cause of inadmissibility of the said appeal - and not the decision establishing it (eg non-filing of the statement of appeal will give rise to the cause of inadmissibility at the end of the time limit for filing it : it will therefore be possible to divide before the expiration of the said period, J23 / 13but no division will be possible after the expiration of this period, J22 / 13);

 - if a deadline of annual fee on a request not paidthe request is still pending until the end of the 6 months payment with surcharge (time allowed by R51 (2) EPC).

 - if a request PCT has not entered yet European phaseit is not considered pending (J18 / 09).